iamber12/banking-transactions-api-assignment/README.md

 ### Assumptions

 - Account's owner name, email address and balance (greater than 0) must be provided at the time to creation.
+- Funds will be transferred using email address of the account holders.
+- Transferred amount must be greater than 0.
+- Self-transfer of funds is not allowed.